Bessi: Christianization

-Towards the end of the 4th century, Nicetas of Remesiana, the Bishop of Dacia brought the gospel to "those mountain wolves", the Bessi.
+Towards the end of the 4th century, Nicetas, the Bishop of Remesiana in Dacia Mediterranea, brought Christianity to "those mountain wolves", the Bessi.
 Reportedly his mission was successful, and the worship of Dionysus and other Thracian gods was eventually replaced by Christianity.

 In 570, Antoninus Placentius wrote that in the valleys of Mount Sinai there was a monastery in which the monks spoke Greek, Latin, Syriac, Egyptian and Bessian.
 The origin of the monasteries is explained in a mediaeval hagiography written by Simeon Metaphrastes, in Vita Sancti Theodosii Coenobiarchae in which he wrote that Saint Theodosius founded on the shore of the Dead Sea a monastery with four churches, in each being spoken a different language, among which Bessan was found.
 The place where the monasteries were founded was called "Cutila", which may be a Thracian name.

-Albanian hypothesis
+Schramm's hypothesis

-The further fate of the Bessi is a matter of dispute.
-German historian Gottfried Schramm derived the Albanians from the Christianized Bessi, after their remnants were pushed by Slavs and Bulgars during the 9th century westwards into today Albania, while mainstream historians support Illyrian-Albanian relation.
+German historian Gottfried Schramm speculated that the Albanians derived from the Christianized Bessi, after their remnants were allegedly pushed by Slavs and Bulgars during the 9th century westwards into today Albania, while mainstream historians support Illyrian-Albanian relation.
+Archaeologically, there is absolutely no evidence of a 9th-century migration of any population, such as the Bessi, from western Bulgaria to Albania.